This article is a draft and may contain incomplete or incorrect information.

 HandBrake creates the widely supported container formats MKV and MP4 (sometimes seen as M4V), in addition to the WebM container format, which is subset of MKV.

 Features and playback compatiblity varies between MKV, WebM, and MP4.
 The following is a summary of some of these differences:

-- It stores audio in the AAC format.
-It is also possible to pass through Dolby Digital 5.1 Surround Sound (AC3) audio from a DVD in an MP4 file, although it is a new standard and not widely supported.
-VLC can decode it, and the AppleTV can pass it through to a surround sound receiver.
+- It stores audio in the AAC, MP3, AC3, E-AC3, and Opus format.
+AAC is recommended for better compatibility on most players.
+It is also possible to pass through Dolby Digital 5.1 Surround Sound (AC3) audio from a DVD or Blu-ray, and E-AC3 and TrueHD.

 - MP4 also supports chapters, for which HandBrake uses Apple’s chapter format.